 Mature algae can proliferate in the absence of sufficient grazing pressure (Mumby et al. 2006, Hughes et al. 2007, Burkepile and Hay 2008), and correlative analyses of fished reef ecosystems have provided evidence of grazing biomass thresholds below which reefs become algae dominated (Graham et al. 2015, Jouffray et al. 2015, Robinson et al. 2018).
 Herbivorous fish populations are overexploited across much of the tropics (Edwards et al. 2014), which has compromised grazing functions on reefs which fail to maintain herbivore biomass thresholds (Bellwood et al. 2012, Graham et al. 2015, Robinson et al. 2018).
 However, fishing effects can be confounded by the effect of benthic productivity on herbivore populations (Russ et al. 2003, 2015), while species-specific habitat associations can also structure herbivore assemblages across a range of spatial scales (Hoey & Belwood 2008, Doropoulos et al. 2013) and benthic compositions (Hoey & Bellwood 2011, Heenan et al. 2016).
 Such bottom-up influences on fish populations may be particularly strong when fish rely on habitat for both structure and food, such as algal cropping fishes which are generally small and particularly dependent on the reef matrix for shelter (Wilson et al. 2008).
 Thus, herbivore assemblage structure is mediated by both habitat composition and fishing intensity but links between these drivers and grazing functions are not well resolved, particularly at macroecological scales.
 Patterns in herbivore biomass are widely used to imply changes in herbivore functioning on coral reefs (e.g., Nash et al. 2016a, Robinson et al. 2018).
-However, biomass data overlooks size- and species-specific differences in feeding rates and functional roles and so measures of grazing impacts have been developed by integrating bite rate data with information on expected carbon intake for croppers (Marshell & Mumby 2015) or feeding behaviours for scrapers (Bellwood and Choat 1990, Bellwood et al. 2003).
-Furthermore, though allometric grazing ~ body size relationships (Lokrantz et al. 2008, Nash et al. 2013) indicate that the functional role provided by larger species is disproportionately greater (Bonaldo and Bellwood 2008), grazing potential may also depend on community size structure (Bellwood et al. 2012).
+However, biomass data overlooks size- and species-specific differences in feeding rates and functional roles.
+Therefore, measures of grazing impacts have been developed by integrating bite rate data with information on expected carbon intake for croppers (Marshell & Mumby 2015) or feeding behaviours for scrapers (Bellwood and Choat 1990, Bellwood et al. 2003).
+Furthermore, although allometric grazing ~ body size relationships (Lokrantz et al. 2008, Nash et al. 2013) indicate that the functional role provided by larger species is disproportionately greater (Bonaldo and Bellwood 2008), grazing potential may also depend on community size structure (Bellwood et al. 2012).
 Abundance decreases logarithmically with increasing body size, meaning that an assemblage of many small-bodied fish may be functionally equivalent to an assemblage of several large-bodied individuals (Munday and Jones 1998).
-Indeed, size-selective fishing which removes larger individuals (Robinson et al. 2017) and species (Taylor et al. 2014) leads to greater dominance of small-bodied fishes.
+This is notable, as size-selective fishing removes larger individuals (Robinson et al. 2017) and species (Taylor et al. 2014) leading to greater dominance of small-bodied fishes which may maintain a similar grazing function.
 Evidence that loss of large fishes can remove bioerosion functions without impacting grazing rates (Bellwood et al. 2012) suggests that links between size distributions and grazing functions are not fully resolved

 Here, we assess the drivers of herbivore functioning on coral reefs across four regions in the Indo-Pacific (Fig. S1).
 Our macroecological-scale analysis spans a benthic gradient from coral to macroalgal dominance and a fishing gradient from open-access fisheries to no-take fishing zones and remote wilderness areas.
-By integrating feeding observations with underwater visual census (UVC) data on grazing fish abundance, we measured potential grazing rates at the scale of reef sites, which is highly relevant for understanding how benthic and fishing influences may alter ecosystem functioning (Nash et al. 2016a).
-We examine 1) how fishing pressure and benthic composition influences the functioning of two major feeding groups (croppers and scrapers), and 2) how grazing rates are controlled by both the biomass and size structure of grazing assemblages.
+By integrating feeding observations with underwater visual census (UVC) data on fish abundance, we measured potential grazing rates at the scale of reef sites, which is highly relevant for understanding how benthic and fishing influences may alter ecosystem functioning (Nash et al. 2016a).
+We examine 1) how fishing pressure and benthic composition influences the grazing rates of two major feeding groups (croppers and scrapers), and 2) how grazing rates are controlled by both the biomass and size structure of grazing assemblages.

 Methods